Diyckstra/terraform-provider-deyckstra/website/docs/r/launch_template.md

 ## Import

-Launch Templates can be imported using the `id`, e.g.,
+Launch templates can be imported using the `id`, e.g.,

 ```
 $ terraform import aws_launch_template.web lt-12345678